alexlydiate/robot/README.md

 the Robot of Paradise
 =====

-A c++ roving robot project for Linux and Arduino
+c++ roving robot project for Linux and Arduino
 -----

 This is the software for my ongoing mobile robot project.